nmbr73/Kernfusion/Wiki/About.md

 > - Do not name any file `index.md`
 > - `.pages` files are meant be eliminated (remember: don't put articles in a linear order)

-Intention is to build up a collection of articles to eventually transfer them into a Wiki (most probably based on [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)) some day.
+Intention is to build up a collection of articles to eventually transfer them into a Wiki some day (most probably based on [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)).

 A Wiki has no "linear" structure, but is more a network of linked articles.
-This being said, it should be avoided to try to bring them into an order: Each article is just a file and files may happen to be sorted alphabetically in the file system - but that's just a random order and might be completely different for the left sidebar of the static website and definitely will be different in a Wiki.
+This being said, it must be avoided to try to put the pages into an order - even though the file navigation panel (on the left in Obsidian, or the MkDocs's static output) may tempt you to do so.
+As a compensation for this, links must be embedded in a meaningful way whenever possible in order to let the information network emerge.

 Still there is a way for a rough structuring of Wiki articles by assigning them a *[category](https://www.mediawiki.org/wiki/Help:Categories)*.
 As an article can belong to multiple categories, Obsidian's tags mechanism should be well suited to mimic categories.

 Another way to organise articles in a (Media)Wiki are *[subpages](https://www.mediawiki.org/wiki/Help:Subpages)*.
-In this repository subpages are realised by folders.
+In this repository subpages are realized by folders.
 To provide the text the folder itself should be associated with, every folder must contain a Markdown file with its filename matching the folders name.

+> [!warning] index.md files
+> MkDocs can use `index.md` files as a folders page.
+But these are a pain to use, i.e. when setting links to such pages in Obsidian (we end up with tons of pages named 'index' and have to set alternative links texts for all of them).
+A usable compromise has still to be found here!

 ## Authoring